 This is a survey of the goals, content, materials, and strategies for teaching social studies at the middle and high school levels, including an analysis of specific subject matter curriculum.
 In particular, there will be an emphasis on the powerful social studies teaching strategies emphasized by NCSS (National Council for the Social Studies), and a focus on the College, Career, and Civic Life (C3) Framework for Social Studies State Standards.
 Includes a 30-hour field experience in a middle or high school.
-Prerequisite: admission to Teacher Education.
-Recommended: L.EDU-331 and L.EDU-332.
+Restriction: admission to Teacher Education.
+Recommended prerequisite: L.EDU-350.
 3 credits.